RKavikeerthana/Locoheth/README.md

  efficiently.
 This predictive capability is crucial in preventing overcrowding and ensuring that patients receive timely care during peak periods.
 Additionally, it provides hospitals with early warnings, allowing them to adjust staffing levels and medical supplies accordingly.
-This proactive approach enhances overall hospital readiness and response in crisis situations.
+This proactive approach enhances overall hospital readiness and response in crisis situations(ML integration in the application should be improved more to have a expected outcome).

 The system also offers real-time insights into hospital resources, such as bed availability, which allows